AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-microsoft-teams/install-workfront-ms-teams.md

 As a [!DNL Microsoft Teams] team owner, you must install the [!DNL Workfront for Microsoft Teams] app for your team before you or anyone on the team can log in to [!DNL Workfront from Microsoft Teams].

-When you are logged in to [!DNL Workfront] from [!DNL Microsoft Teams], you can receive [!DNL Workfront] notifications in the [!DNL Workfront] bot channel or you can perform certain actions in [!DNL Workfront] from [!DNL Microsoft Teams].&nbsp;
+When you are logged in to [!DNL Workfront] from [!DNL Microsoft Teams], you can receive [!DNL Workfront] notifications in the [!DNL Workfront] bot channel or you can perform certain actions in [!DNL Workfront] from [!DNL Microsoft Teams].

 For information about installing the [!DNL Workfront] app, see the [Install [!DNL Workfront for Microsoft Teams]](#install-dnl-workfront-for-microsoft-teams) section in this article.